 DC launched this companion title to GIRLS’ LOVE STORIES in 1949, just a month after it.
 It follows the same stylistic model: photo cover, mostly typeset cover copy, and an attractive arched logo.
-This one, though, looks more to me like the design of DC staffer Ira Schnapp, not long on the job as the in-house logo designer that he’d hold until near the end of the 1960s.
-While the letterforms are not typical for Schnapp, there are a few clues.
+This one seems a more typical design of DC staffer Ira Schnapp, not long on the job as the in-house logo designer that he’d hold until the late 1960s.
+While the letterforms are not usual for Schnapp, there are a few clues.
 First, they’re open letters (with the left sides shaded for three-dimensional pop).
-Next, unlike GIRLS’ LOVE STORIES, the arch is symmetrical, and the letters are all capitals with taller initial caps, things Schnapp liked to do.
+Next, the arch is symmetrical, and the letters are all capitals with taller initial caps, things Schnapp liked to do.
 Finally, the words at lower left, IN THIS ISSUE are certainly by Schnapp, so we know he was involved with this cover.
 The serifs on this logo, especially on the E’s are playfully curved, and the entire design is appealing and even perhaps romantic.
 The book was off to a good start.

 With issue 8 the logo lost the shading, making the letterforms bolder and easier to read, and it gained a bannered subtitle clearly lettered by Schnapp.
 The subtitle wouldn’t last too long, but this version of the logo remained for many years.
 Notice that the DC symbol is gone, but unlike some of the other DC romance comics, this one didn’t replace it with the title in a small circle.

 Issue 99 in 1964 featured a new Schnapp logo much more in the style he used on DC’s superhero comics.
 In fact, it’s not too far from the logo he’d designed for this title three years earlier: